radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Organizations MAY still use User-Password attributes within their own systems, for reasons which we will explain in the next section.

-## PAP vs CHAP, MS-CHAP, etc.
+## PAP vs CHAP vs MS-CHAP, etc.

-Some organizations may desire to increase the security of their network by using alternate authentication methods such as CHAP or MS-CHAP.
-These attempts are often misguided.
-If simple password-based methods must be used, in almost all situations, the security of the network as a whole is increased by using User-Password in preference to CHAP or MS-CHAP.
-The reason is found through a simple risk analysis.
+Some organizations may desire to increase the security of their network by using alternate authentication methods such as CHAP or MS-CHAP, instead of PAP.
+These attempts are largely misguided.
+If simple password-based methods must be used, in almost all situations, the security of the network as a whole is increased by using PAP in preference to CHAP or MS-CHAP.
+The reason is found through a simple risk analysis, which we explain in more detail below.

-When PAP is used, any compromise of a system which sees the User-Password will result in the password leaking.
-In contrast, when CHAP or MS-CHAP is used, the contents of those methods are sent in the clear.
-As those values depend on the result of cryptographic operations, and are in theory secure from attackers.
+When PAP is used, any compromise of a system which sees the User-Password will result in that password leaking.
+In contrast, when CHAP or MS-CHAP is used, those methods do not share the password, but instead a hashed transformation of it.
+That hash output is in theory secure from attackers.
+However, the hashes used (MD5 and MD4 respectively) are decades old, have been broken, and are known to be insecure.
+Any security analysis which makes the claim that "User-Password insecure because it is protected with MD5" ignores the fact that the CHAP-Password attribute is constructed through substantially similar methods.

+The difference between the two constructs is that the CHAP-Password depends on the hash of a visible Request Authenticator (or CHAP-Challenge) and the users password, while the obfuscated User-Password depends on the same Request Authenticator, and on the RADIUS shared secret.
+For an attacker, the difference between the two calculations is minimal.
+They can both be attacked with similar amounts of effort.

-However, any security analysis cannot stop with the wire protocol.
+Further, any security analysis can not stop with the wire protocol.
 It must include all related systems which are affected by the choice of authentication methods.
 In this case, the most important piece of the system affected by these choices is the database which stores the passwords.

 When PAP is used, the information stored in the database can be salted, and/or hashed in a form is commonly referred to as being in "crypt"ed form.
 The incoming clear-text password then undergoes the "crypt" transformation, and the two "crypt"ed passwords are compared.
 The passwords in the database are stored securely at all times, and any compromise of the database results in the disclosure of minimal information to an attacker.
 That is, the attacker cannot easily obtain the clear-text passwords from the database compromise.